-WHEREAS I, have been appointed as sole arbitrator pursuant to the arbitration clause in the agreement dated......) and I have entered upon the said reference.
-I hereby appoint O'clock in the evening of as the date of the first meeting at.....for the purpose of commencing the arbitration proceedings.

-Please note that you are required to attend at the said meeting personally or through duly accredited representative or counsel in default whereof I shall proceed ex-parte.
+WHEREAS I, have been appointed as sole arbitrator pursuant to the arbitration clause in the agreement dated (or by the agreement for reference dated) and \boldsymbol{I} have entered upon the said reference.
+I hereby appoint O'clock in the evening of as the date of the first meeting atfor the purpose of commencing the arbitration proceedings.
+Please note that you are required to attend at the said meeting personally or through duly accredited representative or counsel in default whereof I shall proceed ex-parte .
+Dated (Sd) (Sole Arbitrator)